BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 ### `augeas` Resource Type

-*Augeas* is library to manipulate configuration files on a per setting bases.
+*Augeas* is library to manipulate configuration files on a per setting basis.
 It parses existing configuration files and transforms them to in internal XML-like representation.
 The user is able to query and manipulate this internal XML representation, whereas changes are written back to the actual configuration file.
 Puppet has a built-in resource type `augeas` which allows interacting with this library.
-In contrast to Elektra, configuration files do not have to be *mounted* instead very common config files are added an parsed automatically.
+In contrast to Elektra, configuration files do not have to be *mounted*, instead very common config files are added and parsed automatically.

 The `augeas` resource type is designed to operate on Augeas *tasks*, i.e. a user defines a set of Augeas commands to modify the XML representation and therefore